More

 Related Reading: How to Make Adding and Subtracting Fractions Easy

-How to teach them?
+How do we teach them?

 Ensure active participation for such children.
 For example, if you’re teaching Shakespeare, have them act out a scene with a few of their kinesthetic-focused peers.
 You can also teach them through learning games on SplashLearn that encourage these types of learners to use all of their senses at different points in the lesson.